30 REASONS TO LOVE THE SEINE

 Famous Locations On The Seine

-9. Other interesting things along the river include The Conciergerie, Sainte-Chapelle Church, Orangery Museum, The Grand Palais and Petit Palais, and gorgeous canals that connect to the Seine.
+9. Other interesting things to check out along the river include The Conciergerie, Sainte-Chapelle Church, Orangery Museum, The Grand Palais and Petit Palais, and gorgeous canals that connect to the Seine.

 Swimming In The Seine

 10. For the last one hundred years, swimming in the Seine has been prohibited with strict fines imposed (along with a nasty dose of bacteria!) for anyone deciding to take a dip.
 It is not fit for swimming.
 Yet.

 11. The current 1 Billion Euro cleanup operation underway will hopefully make the river swim-worthy again.

 12. The plan is to have it ready in time for the Paris Olympic Games in 2024, so water events can take place in the Seine.

 13. The quality of the water has already improved considerably with various varieties of fish returning to the waterway.